spkcspider/spkcspider/README.md

 ## strength
 * 0: no protection
-* 1-4: protection which can be provided by protections
+* 1-3: protection strength which can be provided by protections
+* 4: login only, user password
 * 5: public attribute not set
-* 6-9: protections + public attribute not set
+* 6-8: protections + public attribute not set
+* 9: login only, user password + public attribute not set
-* 10: index, can be used in combination with unique attribute to create a component unique to user
+* 10: index, can be used in combination with unique per component attribute for unique content per user

 # External usage